fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 4. The RabbitMQ server gives you a default username and password, that is, `guest:guest`.
-Note that `guest:guest` won\'t work for remote a RabbitMQ server later than version 3.3.
+Note that `guest:guest` won't work for remote a RabbitMQ server later than version 3.3.

 After locating the, management URL, you can see a dashboard, as shown